salonikumawat28/notes_management_app/README.md

 2. Explain and write about the database disconnect logic on server stop
 3. Add curl API for notes in readme
 4. Add in readme that why we are doing window onevetnlistener on storage.
+5. Add doc that we are using long lived access tokens and not short lived + refresh token concept.

 ```mermaid
 flowchart LR